Of Ambition by Sir Francis Bacon | Complete Summary and Analysis

 Sir Francis Bacon also divides ambition into certain categories.
 People, who belong to the first category, are common so as their ambitions.
 Everyone wants to dominate others.
 According to Bacon, this ambition is not harmful as compared to other ambitions.
 The second category is of those people, who try to build image among people.
 We can say them, leaders.
 They gain the support of people and people walk side by side with them.
 These kinds of people are harmful in Bacon’s eyes.
 There is another category, which is harmful to kings but useful to people; some people build their image in nobles.
 They gain reputation and become close to them.
 Although it is much difficult to achieve such kind of position, yet ambitious people can achieve it.
 In Bacon’s view, such a person should be praised as he achieves a difficult task.

-Sir Francis Bacon has presented a number of ways, through which ambitious person and his ambition can be checked.
+Sir Francis Bacon has presented numbers of ways, through which ambitious person and his ambition can be checked.
 His guidelines mostly are for the noble classes; for kings and princes.
 It is not wrong to say that Bacon is dealing the ambitious people with iron hands.
 However, in the end, he shows some positivity.
 His attitude towards positive ambitions is soft.
 He praises those people who do good for the welfare of humanity.

 As far as the style of the essay is concerned, there is nothing new in it; Bacon, in every essay, uses concise and lucid sentences.
 Everything is clear to the readers.
 They do not find any ambiguity in the whole essay.
 Whenever requires, Bacon uses similes to clarify his standpoint.
 In addition, he quotes examples from the past to simplify his views.
 If we talk about philosophy, then attitude of Sir Francis Bacon is strict towards ambition and ambitious people.
 However, as a whole, the essay is a masterpiece from emperors’ point of view.